Trump's nicknames for rivals, from 'Rocket Man' to 'Pocahontas'

 Wild Bill Clinton

-While slamming Comey’s new book, Trump referenced a meeting between former President Bill Clinton and Loretta Lynch on a Phoenix tarmac in July 2016.
+While slamming Comey’s new book, Trump referenced a meeting between former President Bill Clinton and Loretta Lynch on a Phoenix airport tarmac in June 2016.
 The meeting was questioned because the then-attorney general was leading the investigation into Hillary Clinton’s email scandal.

 “Comey throws AG Lynch ‘under the bus!’
 Why can’t we all find out what happened on the tarmac in the back of the plane with Wild Bill and Lynch?”
 Trump said.
 “Was (Lynch) promised a Supreme Court seat, or AG, in order to lay off Hillary.
 No golf and grandkids talk (give us all a break)!”